Trump says he rejected meeting with Trudeau over trade fight

 Trudeau spokeswoman Eleanore Catenaro said in response: “No meeting was requested.
 We don’t have any comment beyond that.”

-In an extraordinary rebuke of America’s northern neighbor, Trump vented his frustration with Canada during a news conference along the sidelines of the United Nations General Assembly, the latest sign of deteriorating relations between the two allies.
+In an extraordinary rebuke of America’s northern neighbor, Trump vented his frustration with Canada during a news conference along the sidelines of the United Nations General Assembly, the latest sign of deteriorating relations between two allies who share a border.

 “His tariffs are too high and he doesn’t seem to want to move and I’ve told him forget about it,” Trump said of Trudeau.
 “And frankly, we’re thinking about just taxing cars coming in from Canada.
 That’s the mother lode.
 That’s the big one.”